-Jim Cobb is a recognized authority on disaster readiness, and has been involved in preparedness for almost four decades.
+Jim Cobb is a contributing writer for Field & Stream.
+He is a recognized authority on disaster readiness, and has been involved in preparedness for almost four decades.
 He’s been writing about survival, prepping, and related topics for more than 10 years, having authored several books.
 He began contributing to Field & Stream in 2021.
 Cobb lives in the upper Midwest, and when he’s not out hiking with his wife, he’s spending way too much time and money collecting knives and other survival gear.

 - Editor-in-Chief for Prepper Survival Guide and Backwoods Survival Guide magazines

 - Covers survival, preparedness, and gear